haelyons/Space-Invaders/README.md

 # Space-Invaders
 C++ Space Invaders clone built for a custom University of Leeds gamepad (NXP K64F board).
-The features implemented based on the original game:
+Features implemented based on the original game:
 - Left to right movement for the player 'canon'
 - A fixed amount of player lives
 - Firing mechanics for both canon and invaders (2D collision systems)